Transmission and generation of arbitrary W states via an optomechanical interface: Model

 \section{Model}

 The coupling scheme we investigated is illustrated in Fig. \ref{f1}.
 The microwave cavities $a_i$ ($i=1,2,...,n$) with cavity frequency $\omega_i$ and optical cavity $a_0$ with frequency $\omega_c$ are coupled to a mechanical mode $b_m$ with mechanical frequency $\omega_m$.
 The coupling strength between the microwave cavity mode $a_i$ and the mechanical mode $b_m$ is $g_i$ with the driving pulse on the microwave cavity with the frequency $\omega_{d_i}$, and the coupling strength between the optical mode and the mechanical mode is $g_0$ with the driving pulse on the optical cavity with frequency $\omega_{d_0}$.
 The coupling strength can be enhanced by the driving pulse and be tuned by varying it.
 The mechanical resonator and optical cavity compose an optomechanical interface with the optical cavity damping rate $\kappa_0$ and mechanical damping rate $\gamma_m$.
-The damping rate of the microwave cavity $a_i$ is $\kappa_i$, and the conditions $\kappa_0\gg\gamma_m,\kappa_i$ and $\omega_m\gg\kappa_0$ are satisfied.
+The damping rate of the microwave cavity $a_i$ is $\kappa_i$, and the condition $\kappa_0\gg\gamma_m,\kappa_i$ is saticfied to realize a high fidelity for the entangled state transmission and generation processes, as the value of $\kappa_0$ determines the efficiency of the single-photon output and input processes.
+And $\omega_m\gg\kappa_0$ is also satisfied to reach the resolved sideband limit \cite{teufel2008dynamical}.
+Initially, before the transmission process, the mechanical resonator can be cooled and optically damped via the driven cavity $a_0$, then we can assume that, the initial state of the mechanical resonator is in the ground state\cite{teufel2011sideband,chan2011laser,wang2013reservoir}.
 Assume that, the pump fields are red detuned as $\omega_j-\omega_{d_j}=\omega_m$ ($j=0,1,2,...,n$).
-And for simplicity, all of the values of the couplings are real, then the linearized interaction Hamiltonian for the closed system is ($\hbar=1$) \cite{tian2015optoelectromechanical}
+And for simplicity, all of the values of the couplings are real, then the linearized interaction Hamiltonian for the closed system is ($\hbar=1$) \cite{aspelmeyer2014cavity, tian2015optoelectromechanical}

 where $\hat{a}_j$ ($j=0,1,2,...,n$) and $\hat{b}_m$ are the annihilation operators of the cavity modes and mechanical mode, respectively.
 In the basis of $\left|100...0\right\rangle _{a_{0}a_{1}...a_{n}b_{m}}$, $\left|010...0\right\rangle _{a_{0}a_{1}...a_{n}b_{m}}$,..., $\left|000...1\right\rangle _{a_{0}a_{1}...a_{n}b_{m}}$, this interaction Hamiltonian can be written as a matrix with $n+2$ eigenvalues, $n$ of them are degenerate with the eigenvalues of $\lambda_i=0$ ($i=1,2,...,n$), the other two eigenvalues are $\lambda_{n+1}=s_n$ and $\lambda_{n+2}=-s_n$, where $s_{n}=\sqrt{\sum_{j=0}^{n}g_{j}^{2}}$.
 All of the eigenvalues define $n+2$ adiabatic eigenstates.
 In the adiabatic basis, the Hilbert space is decomposed into two subspaces: the eigenstates $|\phi_i\rangle$ ($i=1,2,...,n$) with the eigenvalues of $\lambda_i=0$, these $n$ eigenstates are dark states, for which, the probability for the mode $b_m$ being excited is $0$.
 The dark states can be given by $|\phi_{1}\rangle=\frac{1}{s_{1}}[g_1,-g_0,0,0...]^{T}$, $|\phi_{2}\rangle=\frac{1}{s_1s_2}[g_0g_2,g_1g_2,-s_1^2,0,0,...]^{T}$, $|\phi_{3}\rangle=\frac{1}{s_2s_3}[g_0g_3,g_1g_3,g_2g_3,-s_2^{2},0,0...]^{T}$,..., $|\phi_{n}\rangle=\frac{1}{s_{n-1}s_n}[g_0g_n,g_1g_n,...,-s_{n-1}^2,0]^{T}$.
 Another subspace is a two-dimensional bright space, the two bright eigenstates can be expressed as $|\phi_{n+1}\rangle =\frac{1}{\sqrt{2}s_n}[g_0,g_1,g_2,...,g_n,s_n]^{T}$ and $|\phi_{n+2}\rangle =\frac{1}{\sqrt{2}s_n}[g_0,g_1,g_2,...,g_n,-s_n]^{T}$, where $s_{i}=\sqrt{\sum_{j=0}^{i}g_{j}^{2}}$ ($i=0,1,2,...,n$) \cite{kis2001nonadiabatic}.